Alchus/scout-stuff/02-Tenderfoot.md

 ```
 9	Demonstrate Scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived four different points of the Scout Law in your everyday life.
 ```
+* ✅ 5/11/2022

+* **Obedient**

+As an adult who lives independently, there aren't a huge number of junctions for me to choose between breaking or following rules.
+When I'm outdoors, though, there are often signs or rules that protect the environment from overuse, such as trail closures, parking restrictions, and permit requirements.
+More than in the past, I follow these rules even when I could reasonably ignore them.
+For example, we took a long way around the Falls Branch Falls trail, rather than a closed-but-navigable trail that was more direct.
+At Stone Fort, I paid for the $10 permit when the rest of my group didn't, despite knowing that enforcement was very unlikely.

+* **Cheerful**

+I've been able to keep a good attitude recently, especially at work, where I'm leading a difficult project that's far behind schedule.
+I don't let my frustrations become "salt" or spill over onto my co-workers.

+On our Georgia camping trip, there was rain on three of the four days, but I was committed to staying positive about it.
+We just adjusted our plans around the chance of rain and had a great time anyway.

+* **Clean**

+I live near a public city park, and I've made a point over the past month to pick up trash and litter whenever I walk my dog through it.
+On camp-outs and hikes, I pack out all my trash and as much of other people's trash as I can carry.

+* **Courteous**

+I've made a deliberate effort recently to interact respectfully with the people around me who appear to be experiencing homelessness.
+When I walk my dog through the nearby park, I greet and talk with anyone who appears interested in engaging, regardless of their situation.
+I can tell that this is uncommon, and many people are happy to have a few minutes to pet Cooper.

+Recently, a man was sleeping outside of my apartment building, and I asked him if he needed any help.
+I ended up buying him lunch.
+I haven't seen him again, but I hope he's doing well.

 ```
 10	While working toward Tenderfoot rank, and after completing Scout rank requirement 7, participate in a Scoutmaster conference.